1813-1998; bulk: 1840-1940

 Later correspondence includes a small amount of financial and legal correspondence, 1920s postcards from friends traveling overseas, letters from former students, and letters related to alumni records.
 1938 correspondence includes revisions to her will.

 For Lucy's professional correspondence as principal of the Misses Allen School, see Series II.D.i, Misses Allen School administrative records.
+For Lucy's letters to her Smith College classmates, see Series I.F.vi, Additions.

 ii.
 Personal papers, 1895-1943